Podcast

 And, if you're not sure where to start, you can have a go at many AI-powered platforms for free.
 "I would definitely recommend the free version before you get the paid versions," advises Alison.

 However, there are limitations to how much you can rely on AI.
-Alison explains that AI like ChatGPT is trained on older information, so might not be completely up-to-date in terms of policies and procedures or current data-driven insights.
+Alison explains that AI like ChatGPT is trained on older information, so it might not be completely up-to-date in terms of policies and procedures or current data-driven insights.

 Is the future an AI nursery?